Updates to Service Accounts in Kubernetes v1.22 and v1.24

 There are two types of accounts in Kubernetes: user accounts and service accounts.

-User accounts are for humans, for example, admins, or developers.
+User accounts are for users, such as admins or developers.
 They can use such accounts to gain access to the cluster or make changes to it.
 An example of this is whenever you run kubectl commands.
 The cluster authenticates the command through the user account that’s configured in the kubectl config file.

 On the other hand, a service account is an account that is intended to be used by programs inside Pods.